Rupert Allason: Legal actions

 Allason has been involved in a number of legal cases, in each of which he represented himself without lawyers.
-While in the House of Commons, he campaigned against the use of public-interest immunity certificates, and exposed the arms-dealing activities of the publisher and thief Robert Maxwell.
+While in the House of Commons, he campaigned against the use of public-interest immunity certificates, and exposed the arms-dealing activities of the publisher and fraudster Robert Maxwell.
 He was sued for libel by Maxwell but won the case, winning record damages for a litigant in person by counterclaim.

 In 1996 Allason sued Alastair Campbell for malicious falsehood with regard to an article printed in the Daily Mirror in November 1992.
 The case was heard by Mr Justice Drake, without a jury.
 The judge ruled that Allason had failed to demonstrate that the Daily Mirror article, although inaccurate, had caused him any financial loss.
 In a retrial in 1998, he was awarded £1,050 in damages and 75% of his legal costs.

-In 1998, Allason lost a libel action – his 18th – against the authors and publishers of the Have I Got News For You 1997 diary for referring to him as "a conniving little shit".
+In 1998, Allason lost a libel action – his 18th – against the authors and publishers of the Have I Got News for You 1997 diary for referring to him as "a conniving little shit".

 In 2001, Allason sued Random House, the publishers of The Enigma Spy, the autobiography of the former Soviet agent John Cairncross.
 Allason claimed he had ghostwritten The Enigma Spy in return for the copyright and 50 per cent of the proceeds.
 However, Allason lost the case and was ordered to pay costs of around £200,000.
 The trial judge, Mr Justice Laddie, described him as "one of the most dishonest witnesses I have ever seen".

 Honours and awards

 Allason is the recipient of the US Association of Former Intelligence Officers (AFIO)'s Lifetime Literature Achievement Award, and in 2011 he was elected to the Honorary Board of that association.
-He is the European Editor of the World Intelligence Review, published in Washington D.C.
+He is the European Editor of the World Intelligence Review, published in Washington, D.C.

 Personal life

 In 1979 Allason married Nikki van Moppes.
 They divorced in 1996.
-The couple have two children, the elder of whom is entrepreneur Tom Allason.

-In the 1970s, Allason began practising Transcendental Meditation.

-In 2012 Allason married the violinist Nicola Loud.
+The couple have two children.
+In 2012, he married violinist Nicola Loud.